 Sarah oversees all of the care and schedules of the horses, as well as managing the general logistics of the business.
 Her horses have found much success in the hunter and jumper rings, with a top finishes at National Pony Finals, M&S National Finals, The RRP Championship, and Tricolors at many of the nations most competitive circuits and finals.
 Sarah has qualified hunters for the Devon Horse Show and Indoor championships, and travels to compete in Southern California and Florida for the winter season.
 She enjoys bringing the young horses up through the Rated Divisions, and reinstated as an amateur in order to focus on her personal horses.
 In 2016, Sarah won the RRP Thoroughbred Makeover semi finals out of 77 competitors and finished 2nd in the Show Hunter Finale, aboard Top Venture's MY PRIZE NOW.
-Sarah is active in the community, serving on the Board of Directors for both Dress for Success Lexington and the 82nd JL Charity Horse Show, the world's largest outdoor Saddlebred show. in addition, she is a member of the JC Chamber of Commerce, the Kentucky Horse Council, and the Junior League of Lexington.
+Sarah is active in the community, serving on the Board of Directors for both Dress for Success Lexington, The Holly Day Market, and the 82nd JL Charity Horse Show, the world's largest outdoor Saddlebred show. in addition, she is a member of the JC Chamber of Commerce, the Kentucky Horse Council, and the Junior League of Lexington.
 She enjoys going to the beach, traveling, fitness and running - a four time marathoner, with a personal best of 3:27:17.
 Sarah and John live full-time on the property with their four dogs - Dolce, Dakota, Sandwich and Christmas Bear.